Münster Prison Library

-Each year, the librarian and the warden come up with an annual library development plan with specific objectives.
+Each year, the librarian and the warden agree on an annual library development plan with specific objectives.
 It is against this annual development plan that the library’s performance is evaluated.
-Furthermor several research papers and scholarly publications have been written about the prison library within the past years.
+Furthermore several research papers and scholarly publications have been written about the prison library within the past years.

 Impact and Challenges

 In addition to the annual evaluation, a survey was conducted in collaboration with the Documentation Centre for Prison Literature at Münster University in 2006 to assess inmates’ reading habits.
 Out of 200 questionnaires which were returned (40 per cent of inmates participated), 79 per cent said they use their free time for reading which makes it the most popular leisure activity and leaves watching TV in second place.
 Sixty per cent of respondents said they spend an average of two hours a day reading which for the majority of them is much more than what they used to read before their imprisonment.
 The majority of reading material (88 per cent) comes from the prison library with the rest being obtained from fellow inmates.
 More than 80 per cent of the respondents use the library monthly and almost half of them use it on a weekly basis.
 Reading for information and education has been the primary motive for 83 per cent of the inmates.

 Probably the greatest challenge the prison library faces is to operate under restraints and special circumstances imposed by the environment of the prison.
 The Prison Library Department must comply with all the rules and regulations as well as security and order considerations of the prison administration.
 At the same time, the competition for the available financial and human resources is rising continuously.
 Another main challenge is being able to deal with a certain level of imperfection.
 Because of the special context within which the prison library operates, inmate library assistants carry out almost all the routine tasks.
 This requires a level of compromise by the management of staff and high tolerance as most of the assistants do not have professional experience and are limited in the tasks they can perform.